-The redevelopment of vacant and derelict sites and buildings should take the biodiversity and built heritage value of the land or buildings into account, and will be subject to assessment against all other relevant policies of the Plan.
+The redevelopment of vacant and derelict sites and buildings will be subject to assessment against all other relevant policies of the Plan.

 Sites included on the vacant and derelict land register can be viewed through the Council's Online Mapping.